open-resources/dash_curriculum/tutorial/part2/chapter6.md

 df = pd.read_csv("https://www.website.com")
 print(head())

-## Connect to API data

-df =
+### 6.2.3 Read data from dcc.Upload

+XXX

+## 6.3 Data wrangling basics

+- Show some examples of basic data wrangling such as: groupby slicing in pandas filtering

-## Use of data in the app
+## 6.4 Using data in the App

 - Show an example of a Dropdown object, with the option list loaded from the dataframe

 dropdown = dcc.Dropdown(id='our-dropdown', options=['My First app', 'Welcome to the App', 'This is the title'], value='My First app')

 note: show how to write data into csv

-## Data wrangling in Dash

-- Show some examples of basic data wrangling such as: groupby slicing in pandas filtering

-- Show performances by performing data wrangling before the app and inside the app, to show the most convenient one.
+## Summary

-## App at the end
+App code at the end:
 dropdown with country data options

 At the end of this chapter, [here is a zipped file](https://sportsnet.ca) of what your app should look like.